pantsbuild/scie-pants/package/README.md

 ## Goals

-The primary goal of the package crate as build system is to support development of the `scie-pants` binary with an install of Rust as the ~only requirement (SMake is currently needed as well).
-This necessitates dogfooding the same scie mechanism the final `scie-pants` binary uses in production in order to bootstrap a [Python tool chain](pbt.lift.json) to build the `tools.pex` embedded in the final `scie-pants` for use in all the slow-path / high-logic steps like Pants configuration, Pants installation and self-update.
+The primary goal of the package crate as build system is to support development of the `scie-pants` binary with an install of Rust as the ~only requirement (CMake is currently needed as well).
+This necessitates dogfooding the same scie mechanism the final `scie-pants` binary uses in production in order to bootstrap a [Python tool chain](pbt.lift.json).
+This is used build the [`tools.pex`]( ../tools/README.md) embedded in the final `scie-pants` for use in all the slow-path / high-logic steps like Pants configuration, Pants installation and self-update.

 ## Structure